 The electrical codes did not begin to require that all electrical inputs at pools be protected by GFCI equipment until 2014.
 As a result of the recent tragedy, all facilities should consider upgrading their electrical equipment panels to current standards, in particular installing GFCI (Ground Fault Circuit Interrupters) on all power sources.

-MAKE SURE THAT ALL ELECTRICAL COMPONENTS IN THE PUMP ROOM ARE PROPERLY GROUNDED
+ALL ELECTRICAL COMPONENTS IN THE PUMP ROOM MUST BE PROPERLY GROUNDED

 Pool pumps and other electrical devices in the pump room should be properly grounded at all times.